-No. It is very early in the study process and alternatives/alignments have not yet been developed.
 Several previous studies have identified potential alignments for the Corridor or a similar north-south Interstate route (e.g., Hassayampa Freeway and the CANAMEX Corridor).
-As part of this study, review of prior recommendations will occur, building upon them utilizing new information, to determine suitable alternative alignment options.
-Each feasible alignment, as well as the “no build” option, will be evaluated based on various criteria, including but not limited to: meeting passenger and freight travel needs, compatibility with local plans, community support, environmental impact, and cost.
-Notwithstanding maps or proposals from other organizations that might suggest an alignment for I-11, no decision has been made on where the route will go.
+As part of this study, prior recommendations were reviewed, building upon them utilizing new information, to determine suitable alternative alignment options.
+Each feasible alignment, as well as the “no build” option, was evaluated based on criteria, including but not limited to: meeting passenger and freight travel needs, compatibility with local plans, community support, environmental impact, and cost.
+The results of this study culminated in the Corridor Concept Report (posted on the Documents webpage).

-Options for multiple modes of transportation will be explored such as highway, freight rail, passenger rail, transit, pipeline and energy/utility transmission.
+Options for multiple modes of transportation were explored such as highway, freight rail, passenger rail, transit, pipeline and energy/utility transmission.
 One or more of these options could be paired within the same right of way, or different transportation modes could travel parallel to one another using different alignments.
-Technology improvements that can enhance travel will also be considered (e.g., real-time/adaptive messaging signs, vehicle communication, etc.).
+Technology improvements that can enhance travel were also considered (e.g., real-time/adaptive messaging signs, vehicle communication, etc.).

 As part of this study, the team will investigate and assess the need for a new or improved facility with respect to various factors such as traffic congestion, freight movement, economic development and safety to determine whether the facility is needed, for what purpose, and with what benefit.

 At this point, no funding is available to construct an Interstate facility in the Corridor.
-This study will first evaluate the need for the Corridor and then develop high-level cost estimates and options to pay for it.
+The study evaluated developed high-level cost estimates and options to pay for it.
 Should the Corridor proceed through implementation, a combination of funding sources and financing will be necessary to build the facility.
-Various funding sources and project implementation strategies will be investigated, including public-private partnerships, of which tolling is just one of many options.
+Various funding sources and project implementation strategies will certainly be investigated, including public-private partnerships, of which tolling is just one of many options.

-Is I-11and Intermountain West Corridor the best project for spending our limited transportation dollars?
+Is the I-11and Intermountain West Corridor the best project for spending our limited transportation dollars?

-The I-11 & Intermountain West Corridor Study is being funded jointly by NDOT and ADOT through federal allocations and state resources.
+The I-11 & Intermountain West Corridor Study was funded jointly by NDOT and ADOT through federal allocations and state resources.

 What will be done to limit the impacts on wildlife fragmentation and habitat as well as on wilderness lands?

 One of the visions for this Corridor is that it will promote economic development by connecting communities.
-Throughout this study, the project team will collaborate with the communities along the Corridor to understand their growth plans and develop recommendations consistent with those plans.
+Throughout this study, the project team collaborated with the communities along the Corridor to understand their growth plans and develop recommendations consistent with those plans.

 Will public input be considered in the evaluation of a potential I-11 & Intermountain West Corridor?

 Absolutely.
-Draft study reports will be posted on this website for public review and comments will be received and incorporated into final versions.
+Draft study reports were posted on this website for public review and comment received were reviewed and incorporated into final versions.
 Transportation is personal and every decision that will be made regarding this Corridor affects someone to some degree.
 Neighborhoods, businesses and the traveling public will benefit or be adversely affected in some way.
 NDOT and ADOT strongly believe that residents and visitors to their states are their customers and should be given an opportunity to participate in planning and project development.

-The I-11 & Intermountain West Corridor Study is a high priority for NDOT and ADOT, which have pooled their resources and are jointly managing this study; together, the agencies will ultimately be responsible for approving all study decisions.
+The I-11 & Intermountain West Corridor Study is a high priority for NDOT and ADOT, which have pooled their resources and joint managed this study; together, the agencies were responsible for approving all study decisions.
 Corridor decisions regarding the preferred alignment(s) and components of the Corridor will be made in subsequent phases of the project and will follow the process established by NEPA.
-ADOT and NDOT will follow a transparent decision-making process that includes input from the public and Stakeholders Partners in conducting this Corridor study.
-All interested public agencies, non-profit organizations and private interest groups are invited to participate in a Stakeholder Partners group that will be asked to provide data and other input, and to share their opinions and ideas on decision points throughout the process.